Online Trading Starts Here

 Further, prop trading firms and Forex firms in general will usually protect themselves over traders when things go wrong.
 If everything goes smoothly, there should be no problem.
 The key thing to remember is that when something is not going right – for example, volatility is very high – widening spreads, slippage issues, technology problems, to name a few, can and do happen.
 If a trader understands this when joining a prop firm, they will be better able to make a proper decision.

-How do prop trading companies work?
+• How do prop firm challenges work?